GEizaguirre/DistributedSystem-SD/README.md

 Different execution modes are allowed.
 They must be specified after the number of nodes.
 Posible modes are the following.

--raw: results are simply collected, there are no extra logs.
+"-raw" results are simply collected, there are no extra logs.
--sources: results are collected and the source node is showed along with each value from the list.
+"-sources" results are collected and the source node is showed along with each value from the list.
--time: the total execution time of the program is showed at the end.
+"-time" the total execution time of the program is showed at the end.
--verbose: prints are done from the remote functions so that their workflow can be analysed from a remote log visualizer.
+"-verbose" prints are done from the remote functions so that their workflow can be analysed from a remote log visualizer.

 Example: >> python3 sdtask2.py 9 -sources